eromatiya/the-glorious-dotfiles/README.md

 ## More

-### Anti-aliased clients?
+### Anti-aliased corners

-An example of anti-aliased titlebars
+An example of anti-aliased titlebars:

 <img src="https://github.com/manilarome/Glorious-Dotfiles/blob/master/screenshots/antialias.png" alt="antialias">

-Anti-aliasing is pretty doable, but it requires a hackish way to do it.
-The code is ugly and unmaintainable<sup>(yeah just like my code)</sup>, so I did not implement it.
-This was explained in [elenapan](https://github.com/elenapan/dotfiles#anti-aliasing)'s documentation.
+Anti-aliasing is pretty doable, but it requires a hackish way to do it and the code is ugly and unmaintainable<sup>(yeah just like my code)</sup>.
+Implementing it will make the titlebar module more obscure and will likely break things.

 *Anti-aliasing can be applied to any wibox by making its background color transparent and putting all its items in a shaped container with the desired background color.*

+The explanation above is from [elenapan](https://github.com/elenapan/dotfiles#anti-aliasing)'s documentation.

-So it means we have to add more than one titlebar around the client with transparent background then put a *shaped container* inside it to act as the titlebar's background.
+It means we have to add more than one titlebar around the client with transparent background then put a *shaped container* inside it to act as the titlebar's background.

-- This is an example of an anti-aliased left titlebar:
+- Code example on how to create an anti-aliased left titlebar:

 	```lua
 	-- A titlebar with a color of #00000000, a black color with full transparency.